act-rules/act-rules.github.io/_rules/SC4-1-2-aria-attr-valid.md

 ### Applicability

-Any HTML or SVG element that is [exposed to assistive technologies](#exposed-to-assistive-technologies) with an attribute that starts with `aria-`.
+Any attribute that starts with `aria-`.

 ### Expectation

-Each target element that has an attribute which starts with `aria-` is defined in ARIA 1.1.
+Each target attribute which starts with `aria-` is defined in [WAI ARIA 1.1](https://www.w3.org/TR/wai-aria-1.1/).

 ## Assumptions

-*There are currently no assumptions*
+`aria-` attributes are used to provide assistive technologies with accessibility information.
+This rule does not cater to any custom `aria-` attribute that does not fall under the [WAI ARIA 1.1](https://www.w3.org/TR/wai-aria-1.1/) specification.

+This
+If someone decides to make up their own `aria-` attribute and do some scripting to do other stuff with it, this rule won't account for that.

 ## Accessibility Support